HLW168/Bulletin-Board/README.md

 5. Change authority type

 ## Features
-1. Paginations
+1. Paginators
+2. session
-2. Password hash in database
+3. Password hash in database
-3. Prevent XSS by using htmlspecialchars
+4. Prevent XSS by using htmlspecialchars
-4. Prevent SQL Injection by using prepared statement
+5. Prevent SQL Injection by using prepared statement
-5. authority
+6. authority